jacabench/jbsuite-v1/CONTRIBUTING.md

 When submitting a new benchmark, please organize your files following our standard hierarchy to keep the repository clean and standardized.

+## ⚖️ Licensing

+By contributing to **jbsuite**, you agree that your contributions will be licensed under our License terms seen in the main folder.

+You also affirm that you are the original author of the code you are submitting, or that you have the explicit rights to submit it under this open-source license.
+Please ensure that no proprietary, encrypted, or vendor-locked Intellectual Property (IP) is included in your Pull Request.

 ## 🚀 Contribution Process

 ### 1. Open an Issue First